• Skip to primary navigation

 Harvest the top third or so of the plant.
 Be aware of the prickly calyx under the flowers and consider wearing gloves so you don’t get poked.

-The roots of this herb are not used for tincture making, though some other herbs have more medicinal value in the roots.
-You can also purchase dried motherwort herb from a reputable supplier like Mountain Rose Herbs (my personal favorite supplier).
+The roots of this herb are not used for tincture making, though some other herbs have more value in the roots.
+You can also purchase dried motherwort herb from a reputable supplier, such as Mountain Rose Herbs (my personal favorite).

 Step 2: Process the Herbs

 Once you have gathered your fresh motherwort, make sure it is free from hitchhikers.
-Most bugs are not very medicinal as far as I know.
 Usually, if you lay the herbs in a box or on a table, the bugs will show themselves out.
 If you must rinse them, be sure they are thoroughly dry before moving on to the next step.
 Moisture in your tincture can cause mold.

 Once your motherwort is clean and dry, chop it up into small pieces.
 I know you have probably seen pretty jars of whole herbs labeled “tincture”, but the most effective motherwort tincture is made from small pieces.